samdobson/Azure-Container-Registry-Browser/README.md

 ## Contributing

-If you would like to contribute to `acr-browser` head over to the [contributing guide](CONTRIBUTING.md) to find out more.
+If you would like to contribute to `azurecr-browser` head over to the [contributing guide](CONTRIBUTING.md) to find out more.